isdnhinet/stock-crawler-tw/README.md

-# React + TypeScript + Vite
-Fetch twse data for analyze
+# Fetch twse data for analyze